Report of the statutory auditor to the General Meeting of Bellevue Group AG Küsnacht

 Our audit approach

 We concluded full scope audit work at Bellevue Group AG and three group entities in three countries.
-For additional two group entities (one domiciled in Switzerland and one domiciled abroad) and two de-consolidated group entities (domiciled in Switzerland) during the year, we have performed specified audit procedures in relation to account balances and types of business transactions.
-Our audit procedures cover 95% of net sales and 96% of the balance sheet total.
+For additional two group entities (one domiciled in Switzerland and one domiciled abroad), we have performed specified audit procedures in relation to account balances and types of business transactions.

-In addition, analytical procedures were conducted by us at a further seven group entities in five countries, which cover a further 5% of net sales and 4% of the balance sheet total.
+In addition, analytical procedures were conducted at a further seven group entities in four countries.
+We assess the coverage of the balance sheet total and the net sales of the group as sufficient.

 As key audit matter the following area of focus has been identified: